py-code314/time-tracking-dashboard/README.md

 It also provides a useful hover state for each card.
 By clicking on the card, user can see more details about each activity although that feature is not implemented in this project.

-The dashboard is responsive and has a mobile, tablet and desktop layout so that users can view the it on any device.
+The dashboard is responsive and has a mobile, tablet and desktop layout so that users can view it on any device.

 ### Screenshots